DeegaLabs/aurora-scholar/docs/USE_CASES.md

 ---

-## UC02: User uploads declared sources (NotebookLM-style)
+## UC02: User uploads declared sources

 ### Description
 User explicitly declares and uploads sources (PDFs, links, images, videos, audios) that will be used as reference for the AI assistant during writing.
 The AI uses **only** these declared sources - never generates content beyond what's in them.
-This follows the NotebookLM-style approach where sources are explicitly declared.
+Sources are explicitly declared and processed for reference.

 ### Actors
 - User